vurtnec/react-native-fast-image/README.md

 <div align="center">

 Performant React Native image component.
+This is fork from react-native-fast-image, and it fix an issue which support 0.60+ react-native.

 [![Version][version-badge]][package]
 [![Downloads][downloads-badge]][npmtrends]